LavaSlider/Heap/README.md

 and two concrete subclasses, BinaryHeap and FibonacciHeap.
 Subclassing of the Heap class is possible for other structures.

 The base class defines the user interface and the implementations add the storage and manipulation backend.
-The user interface includes the traditional heap interface that includes push, pop, top, size, and empty, as well as a more Apple-like interface including synonyms addObject, removeTopObject, topObject, and count.
+The user interface includes the traditional heap interface with push, pop, top, size, and empty, as well as a more Apple-like interface including synonyms addObject, removeTopObject, topObject, and count.

 Heaps can be declared as minimum heaps (top object is always the minimum) or maximum heaps (top object is always the maximum).